Timetable and FAQs

 Will I get the opportunity to play in smaller ensembles?

-You are welcome to form small chamber ensembles with fellow musicians at any point during the week with a view to your ensemble featuring in Thursday’s Ensemble Extravaganza Concert.
-However, on Tuesday specific time has been allocated in the schedule for Ensemble Rehearsals, and upon request tutorial staff will be available to coach your ensemble.
+You are welcome to form small chamber ensembles with fellow musicians at any point during the week with a view to your ensemble featuring in Wednesday’s Ensemble Extravaganza Concert.
+However, on Monday specific time has been allocated in the schedule for tutors to rehearse their section(s) as an ensemble, together with additional time on Tuesday for other chamber ensemble rehearsals (upon request tutorial staff will be available to coach your ensemble).
 If you are unable to form your own group, but would like to be in an ensemble let your specialist tutor know and the formation of your ensemble will be taken care of for you.
 Although the BBSS has a good library of chamber music, you are also encouraged to bring your own ensemble music with you.

 Ensemble Extravaganza?